IN SITU | 2016-2026

 ESCAPADE | 2018

-What about escaping for a moment?
-To let aside our daily routine.
-To talk about nothing and everything, about love, about sex, about death, about oblivion, about time, about loneliness, about laughs.
-To talk about old age without mentioning the wrinkles.
-Following a residency early 2018 within the Schadet-Vercoustre foundation – a nursing home in Bourbourg – I have written a gathering of words which ensued from discussions and observations.
-Time spent with some twenty residents, mostly women, with failing memory.
-We would (often) get acquainted.
-Friendships would be born.
+What if we slipped away for a moment?
+Set aside our daily routines.
+Talk about nothing and everything, about love, sex, death, oblivion, time, loneliness, laughter.
+Speak of old age without mentioning wrinkles.
+Following a residency in early 2018 at the Schadet-Vercoustre Foundation – a nursing home in Bourbourg, in the north of France – I wrote a series of words born from conversations and observations.
+Time spent with around twenty residents, mostly women, their memories fading.
+We would (often) meet for the first time.
+Friendships would form.
 Tenderness would settle in.
-Then I would go for a leak and they would forget all about me.
+And then I would go for a piss and they would forget me.

 UN ŒIL À L'OREILLE | 2017

-Summer 2017, I roam through the city of Roubaix.
-Its streets, its neighbourhoods.
+Summer 2017, I walk through the city of Roubaix, its streets, its neighbourhoods.
 In my bag, my camera.
-Out in the fresh air, my eyes wide open.
-Attentive.
-Listening.
-Ready to be surprised.
-I capture a light, colours, compositions; results of the consumption of daily life.
-Gradual changes.
-Deteriorations and neglect.
-And then, phrases and words.
+In the open air, my eyes wide open, attentive, listening, ready to be surprised.
+I capture light, colours and compositions: traces of everyday consumption.
+Gradual transformations.
+Decay and abandonment.
+And then, writing and words.
 Rubbish becomes still-life.
-Neighbourhoods are evolving at their own pace.
-My eyes are focused on this view of this city, which highlights these neighbourhoods, as they are.
-True to themselves.
-Hard.
-Trashy.
+Neighbourhoods evolve at their own pace.
+My eyes focus on the light settling over the city, revealing these districts as they are.
+Real.
+Harsh.
+Raw.
 Sincere.
 Endearing.

 SHOWDOWN | 2017